 See a sampling of previous senior honors theses.

 The Department as a whole meets in the late spring to decide on admissions to the fall thesis seminar.
+In December, following the fall thesis seminar, a committee of the department approves student proposals to move forward with their thesis in the senior year Winter and Spring.
 We will contact you in writing, letting you know of our decision.

 Thesis Program